 Two tall glasses brimming with a fizzy, golden yuzu highball sit on a rustic wooden surface.
 The drinks are garnished with large ice cubes and presented in an inviting, warmly lit kitchen.

 In Japan, the combination of apple and Shochu is so popular that it’s available as ready-to-drink beverages sold in cans.
 Of course, fresh is best, so here’s our DIY recipe.
-Start by adding ice to a highball glass and pouring in 2 oz of shochu.

-Read next: The Best Shochu Cocktails & Guide to the Famous Japanese Spirit
+Read next: The Best Japanese Shochu Cocktails

 2. Japanese Sour